code-dot-org/code-dot-org/python/README.md

 - Ruby => Python function calls are very fast: microseconds not milliseconds
 - Ruby callbacks can be passed into Python functions
-- Python packages, specified in `/Pipfile`, can be imported in Ruby using `PyCall.import('pipname')`
+- Python packages, specified in sub-packages like `/python/pycdo/pyproject.toml`, can be imported in Ruby using `PyCall.import('pipname')`

 ### Examples